computationsociety/blog/_posts/2020-07-27-max-entropy.md

 $$ \theta = \frac{1}{N} \sum_{\alpha \in \mathcal{S}} \alpha n_\alpha $$
 This would yield a representation rate equivalent to the representation rate of the sample data, since $$ \frac{p\left[ Z = z_i \right]}{p[Z = z_j ]} $$
 for $$i,j \in \Omega_l$$ where $$l \in I_z$$ would be equivalent to the ratio of that attribute in the sample data.

+Celis et al found that the novel max-entropy framework performs as well as or better than existing debiasing methods in finding a distribution close to the data — while attaining good representation and statistical rates simultaneously.
+{:.pull-quote}

 By contrast, setting every entry of the marginal vector to 0.5 would yield a representation rate of 1, since the ratio of marginal probabilities of attributes from one class would be equal to that from the other: the probability of $$Z = 1$$ would be 0.5 and the probability of $$Z=0$$ would be 0.5.
 Thus, it is always possible to choose the marginal vector such as to satisfy a $$\tau$$- representation rate for any $$\tau$$.